balderdashy/waterline/ARCHITECTURE.md

     where: {
       and: [
         { id_colname: { in: [ 2323, 3291, 38, 1399481 ] } }
-      ]
+        //^^ injected b/c this is implementing part of an xD/A populate ]
     },
     limit: 9007199254740991,